jbeezley/CMake/Help/command/if.rst

 * The left and right hand arguments to ``AND`` and ``OR`` are independently tested to see if they are boolean constants, if so they are used as such, otherwise they are assumed to be variables and are dereferenced.

+To prevent ambiguity potential variables names can be quoted.
+A quoted variable name will be interpreted as a string and not dereferenced.
+See CMake Policy :policy:`CMP0054`.